JonnyAdaptableTools/adaptableblotter-demo/README.md

-# adaptableblotter-demo
+# adaptable-demo

-Repository for a demo that showcases the powerful, data-agnostic Adaptable.
+Repository for a demo that showcases AdapTable, the powerful, data-agnostic tool.

 You can run Adaptable with a number of different dummy data sets.